Podcasts From the Hill: Politics & Risk

 And it’s incredibly likely that Democrats will control one chamber, if not both in Congress, and we will probably be in a divided government scenario.
 So what is his vision for reauthorizing TCJA in a divided government?
 And does he have lessons learned from this latest bipartisan package?
 So it’s gonna be a really interesting conversation.
 And then following the speaker program, we’ve got a dinner that night with the most moderate members of Congress.
 And that is by design, we are starting with the most political, ending with the most moderate, Blair.
 Tell us about the dinner?

-Yeah, we’re having, you know, all of our attendees will be sitting at tables with members of the problem Solvers Caucus in the House.
+Yeah, we’re having all of our attendees will be sitting at tables with members of the problem Solvers Caucus in the House.
 And so those are members, Republican and Democrat, that have kind of taken this pledge that, you know, they will work in a bipartisan manner.
 And, you know, it’s been around for a couple years, a couple congresses, and, yes, it can be effective, you know, but I think it just shows it’s effective in that it shows that there’s still bipartisanship.

 Joel K